robinweser/bredon/docs/ASTNodes.md

 #### ValueList
 ValueList is the **root** node of every bredon AST.<br>
-It contains a list of Value nodes which are comma-separated CSS values.<br>
+It contains a list of Value nodes which are comma-separated CSS values.

-For example: `opacity 100ms linear, transform 1s ease-in`
+For example: `opacity, transform 1s ease-in`

 ```javascript
 {